Hi, I'm Lim Jia Le

 Skills

-Google Cloud, Git, Python
+Google Cloud, Python

 Background